 Baked Asian Style Fish Sticks

-These, crispy, oven-fried fish sticks are easy to prepare and get a their Asian-style flavor from a duo of dipping sauces – sweet Thai chili and homemade Cilantro-Lime Mayo.
+These crispy, oven-fried fish sticks are easy to prepare and get their Asian-style flavor from a duo of dipping sauces – sweet Thai chili and homemade Cilantro-Lime Mayo.

 - Prep Time: 15 minutes